bradiporitmico/affittocertificato_pushnotifications/README.md

-The callable function may return a value (not mandatory and in any form you want [string, object, number, ...]) as further description for action results, if there's one it will be added as "payload" to json response and passed to AffittoCertificato caller.
+The callback function may return a value (not mandatory and in any form you want [string, object, number, ...]) as further description for action results, if there's one it will be added as "payload" to json response and passed to AffittoCertificato caller.

 ```php